AlexsLemonade/training-modules/scRNA-seq/pre-processing_scRNA-seq.md

 The ISR library type is what is recommended for single cell data quant.

 #### `--chromium`
-Because we are using 10X chromium data, we have to use this flag.
+Because we are using 10X Chromium data, we have to use this flag.
 However, Drop-seq data is also supported, and in this case you would use a `--dropseq` flag instead of this.